apache/parquet-site/content/en/docs/File Format/implementationstatus.md

 ### Legend
 The value in each box means:
 * ✅: supported.
 Footnote added when support is partial.
+When data is available links to release notes are provided on the implementing version.
 * ❌: not supported
 * (R): only read support
 * (W): only write support